What Are Florida Premises Liability Laws?

 Medical expenses are one of the most common damages you can recover from a premises liability claim.
 The reason is most premises liability accidents result in injuries that need urgent and ongoing treatment.

-In a typical premises liability claim, you can recover psychological and emotional losses arising from your injury.
+In a typical premises liability claim, you can also recover psychological and emotional losses arising from your injury.
 These losses include loss of enjoyment of activities, emotional anguish, pain, and grief.
 Other non-economic damages are emotional distress, anxiety, inconvenience, impairment, and disfigurement.

-Photo of Jim Magazine
+Jim Magazine

 James (Jim) Magazine is a Florida Board Certified Civil Trial lawyer who has spent his career helping injured victims.
 Jim is licensed to practice law in the State of Florida since 1990 and is also admitted to practice at the Appellate level and admitted to the United States Supreme Court.